ServiceNow Integration - Instance Setup Guide

 Create An Access Policy for Table API

-With the previous Authentication Profile we defined, we’ll be able to define an Access Policy that will enforce specific API requests to be done through OAuth only.
+With the previous Authentication Profile we defined, we’ll be able to define an Access Policy that will enforce specific API requests through OAuth only.

 13__1_.png

-You’ll be redirected to your list of Access Policies, where you can create a new Access Policy by clicking on the New button.
+• You’ll be redirected to your list of Access Policies, where you can create a new Access Policy by clicking the New button

 14.png